VikramSN/CarLiker/README.md

 ### CarLiker
 =============
 ## Getting Started
 The purpose of the website is buy and sale car.
-By using this web application you can add your car on for sale and also you can buy car through contact with dealer.
+By using this web application you can add your car for sale and also you can buy car through contact with dealer.

 ### Prerequisites